How to Check If Your Partner Is on Dating Sites

 Mistake 1: Confronting Without Evidence

 Telling your partner "I think you are on Tinder" without proof gives them the opportunity to deny, delete the evidence, and become more careful.
 If you are going to confront, bring receipts.
+Use the evidence scoring scale above — aim for Level 3 or higher before initiating any conversation.

 Mistake 2: Creating a Fake Profile to Catfish Them